Karedok

 Karedok is part of a wide range of Indonesian dressing and salad combinations, along with lotek, pecel and gado-gado.
 In many places, to retain authenticity in both the production and flavor, the peanut sauce is made in individual batches, in front of the customers.
 However, since the dish has gained popularity (because of the increase of Asian-themed restaurants) Karedok sauce is now mostly made ahead of time and cooked in bulk, although this is probably more common in Western restaurants rather than in Indonesia.
 Nowadays in supermarket and stores, many peanut seasoning for karedok are made and sold.
-A dressing for this salad may include: Red pepper, ginger, bird's eye chili, greater galangal, fried peanuts, brackish water, palm sugar, salt, terasi (a condiment made from pounded and fermented shrimp), hot water, and white pepper.
+A dressing for this salad may include: Red pepper, sand ginger, bird's eye chili, greater galangal, fried peanuts, brackish water, palm sugar, salt, terasi (a condiment made from pounded and fermented shrimp), hot water, and white pepper.

 Variations

 Over time, there has been a lot of variation in the garnishes used in karedok and its taste, but it is still basically vegetables covered in peanut seasoning.